craigargh/cfg-python/slides/session_1.md

 Course overview:

 1. Data types, variables and operations
-1. Input, functions, loops and conditionals
+1. Input, loops and functions
-1. Flask
+1. If statements
-1. APIs
+1. Lists and dictionaries
-1. Git and the command-line
+1. Files, packages and APIs
-1. Group project and Deploying code
+1. Project planning and group project
 1. Group project
-1. Group presentations
+1. Group project and presentations

 ----